aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/070_selfmanage_argocd/010-argocd-selfmanaged.md

 ![argocd-values](/static/images/argocd-selfmanage.jpg)

 :::alert{header=Note type=warning}
-At some point, ArgoCD, will redeploy ArgoCD, in that case, you will lost the port-forward as the targed pod will be renewed, you'll need to re-execute the following command to retrieve back the access
+At some point, ArgoCD, will redeploy ArgoCD, in that case, you will lost the port-forward as the target pod will be renewed, you'll need to re-execute the following command to retrieve back the access

 ```bash
 argocd_hub_credentials
 ```

 :::